-The understanding of the four aspects of color—hue, saturation, lightness, and hue—has developed over the centuries, but the systematic understanding and modern classification of these aspects emerged in the context of color science and color theory during the 18th and 19th centuries.
+The understanding of the four aspects of color—hue, saturation, lightness, and tint—has developed over the centuries, but the systematic understanding and modern classification of these aspects emerged in the context of color science and color theory during the 18th and 19th centuries.

-In the field of design, art, and color theory, these terms are fundamental to understanding how we perceive colors and how they can be manipulated to achieve specific visual effects.
+In the fields of design, art, and color theory, these terms are fundamental to understanding how we perceive colors and how they can be manipulated to achieve specific visual effects.
 Memorize them, and put them into practice.

 Saturation